Discover the work of Charles Rennie Mackintosh

 Set high on a hill, overlooking the River Clyde, sits The Hill House, universally regarded as Charles Rennie Mackintosh’s finest domestic creation.
 If you have a passion for design and architecture, you will love The Hill House.
 Working to a commission from publishing magnate Walter Blackie, the celebrated architect and his artist wife Margaret MacDonald created almost everything to see here, from the building itself to its furniture and textiles.

-Outside you can wander round the beautiful garden, restored using plants that would have been available in the early 20th century.
+Outside, you can wander through the beautiful garden, restored with plants available in the early 20th century.

 Mackintosh Club